JSAbrahams/mamba/doc/grammar.md

 A `maybe-expr` is used in a situation where an expression is required,  but we cannot know in advance whether it will be an expression or statement without type checking the program.
 `expr-or-stmt` may be used when it does not matter whether it is an expression or statement.

-A module denotes a single source file, and can be one of the following:
-* A `program`: A script, which is to be executed.
-    * May contain functions, which are only visible to the script itself.
-* A `interface` : An interface which may denote the type of a certain class of object.
-    * Contains a collection of definitions, immutable assignments, and functions.
-All may be viewed as properties of the interface.
-As such, these are all publicly visible.
-    * All `util` and `class` that implement `interface` must assign to the definitions.
-    * It may contain functions with a body which are the default implementation.
-This may not be overwritten.
-As such, these should only be used to implement behaviour that is always the same for the type, as `class`es that actually implement the `interface` will not be able to overwrite it.
-* A `util`   : A collection of functions and immutable assignments.
-* A `class`  : A collection of functions that act upon encapsulated data.
-    * Contains a collection of assignments and functions.
-All assignments and functions are public.
-    * A function or assignment may be prepended with `private` to make it only visible within this module.
-    * A class may not inherit from another class as in other OOP languages.
-Composition is enforced.
-      To avoid having to implement functions in the derived classes if they are only being forwarded, the `forward` keyword may be used.
-This allows us to pick what behaviour is deferred to the containing object and what behaviour is implemented.
-      Inheritance is therefore still indirectly possible, but discouraged, and made more explicit.
-One can look at the class file and will know exactly what properties it has without having to read any classes it may inherit from.